 - Avocados: If you love avocados this may be disappointing to hear, but they are high in fat.
 While good fats, like avocados, can be effective in your diet, they are not helpful during a workout.
 Fats are harder to digest and cause the blood in your body to prioritize your digestive track.
 During a workout, this can cause cramping and fatigue.
 It’s best to avoid fats at least an hour before your workout and save the guacamole or avocado omelet for your post-workout snack.

 There is no ideal meal for your pre-workout, but if you focus on low fat, moderate carbs and protein, low fiber, non-sugary foods, and foods your body knows then your workout will be effective.
 However, remember that it is worse to workout on an empty stomach.
-So pick up that grilled chicken sandwich or banana and enjoy your workout!
+So pick up that grilled chicken sandwich or banana and enjoy your workout!by

 Summer officially kicked off this week.
 For many, it’s time for traveling, relaxing and taking it a little slower while spending more time with friends and family.
 For those of us who are hoping to take advantage of warmer weather, longer days and being outside, here are some tips to help make the most of the season.

 Sign up for a race: Many races and events take place this time of year, so consider looking for upcoming opportunities in your area where you could participate.
 If you live in the Chicago area, consider downloading the REM-Fit Life app(also available on Google Play), which details many upcoming races.
 And, the REM-Fit Recovery Station and team could be there!